Othman-dev/DevConnector/README.md

 # MernStack-masterclass

-Udemy courses from TraversyMedia about MernStack;
+Udemy course from Traversymedia about MernStack;

 Forum with authentification, profiles and posts.